 3) Increase in sales owing to better on-page conversions

-The first point is achieved through your seller and product ratings appearing across paid and organic searches, so what are Google seller ratings?
+The first point is achieved through your Seller Ratings and review ratings appearing across paid and organic searches, so what are Google Seller ratings?

 To quote from Google:-